 Hence, David was the one with the real advantage there.

-Gladwell also overplays the power of slingers in history warfare: if infantry and not slingers were the numerically predominant fighting force, there was a good reason for it.
+Gladwell also overplays the power of slingers in history warfare: if infantry, cavalry and archers and not slingers were the numerically predominant fighting force, there was a good reason for it.

 You can hear this story in his TED Talk.